 So, you’ve found the images for your newsletter.
 What is next?

-How to edit photos for email campaign without web-designer?
+How to edit images for newsletters without a web-designer?

 On one of the photo stock websites you’ve found the perfect photo, but it requires some editing.